Blendify/blender-manual/blender_docs/manual/scene_layout/object/properties/instancing/collection.rst

 Create a Collection:
    - Create a new collection (this can be done via the Outliner).
-   - Link the objects that needs to be instanced as part of the newly created collection.
+   - Link the objects that need to be instanced as part of the newly created collection.
 Create a new Collection Instance:
    - :menuselection:`Add --> Collection Instance`